 The College recognizes alcoholism, drug abuse, and psychological adjustment problems as treatable conditions.
-Students voluntarily seeking support through the College's Student Office, their work supervisor, or appropriate authority to deal with drug and alcohol abuse and other problems will be encouraged to use the Student Assistance Program (SAP).
-Other various local agencies are also available to assist you such as Recovery Resources, Addicts Victorious and Transitions.
-A full list is available from the Student Services Officer or the Counselor's office.
-Students voluntarily seeking such help will not be subject to punitive actions, though entrance into an assistance program will not excuse a failed drug test under this policy.
+Students voluntarily seeking support through Student Services to address drug abuse, alcohol abuse, and/or other problems are encouraged to use the Student Wellness Program.
+Other local agencies are also available to provide assistance.
+A full list is available from the Student and Alumni Services Officer or the Counselor.
+Students voluntarily seeking such help will not be subject to punitive actions, though entrance into an assistance program does not excuse a failed drug test under this policy.

-Any student or employee who is found to have alcohol or illegal drugs and/or drug paraphernalia in his/her locker, desk, clothing, person, personal belongings, or work area will be subject to immediate disciplinary action, up to and including dismissal from the College/termination of employee.
+Any student who is found to have alcohol illegal drugs, and/or drug paraphernalia on his or her person or in his or her locker, desk, clothing, personal belongings, or work area will be subject to immediate disciplinary action, up to and including dismissal from the College.